-Humidity and light is the main enemy for seed storage.
+Humidity and light is the main enemy of seed storage.
 Beyond that, seeds can remain viable for up to two years when stored in even the most haphazard conditions.
-Seeds swept up off the floor or found in the bottom of a drawer have been known to grow into vigorous young plants.
+Marijuana seeds swept up off the floor or found in the bottom of a drawer have been known to grow into vigorous young plants.

 Germination is the process of beginning the vegetative growth of the new cannabis plant.
 Sometimes referred to colloquially as “popping,” this process starts when the seed is exposed to water and light.
 The seed abandons its state of dormancy, or quiescence, and resumes essential metabolic processes that feed on energy stores to delicately rupture open the shell and grow its first root.
 This root will elongate until it has taken hold of the medium, after which it will pull two small embryonic leaves (cotyledons) from the seed shell.
 Cotyledons are in the seed before germination and are not considered “true” leaves.
 The cotyledons will grow until they are about one centimeter long, and once the stem below this is around five centimeters tall, another set up true leaves will grow out of the top and the stem between the true leaves and cotyledons will continue to elongate.